 Add UTM Tracking to a Campaign Email

 When creating a campaign in Klaviyo, you can select if you want to use UTM tracking, and if you would like to use your account defaults or set custom value.
 If you choose to use custom values, this will override your account's default settings, so any changes you make to your default settings before the campaign is sent will not have any impact.

-Add UTM Tracking to a Flow SMS
+Add UTM Tracking to a SMS Flow or Campaign

 There is not currently a default SMS configuration in Klaviyo for UTM tracking.
 However, you can create a custom URL with UTM parameters in Google Analytics to track SMS conversions.
 To do so, head to Google Analytics and open the Campaign URL Builder.

-- utm_medium is the channel through which you send content (in this case SMS)
+- utm_medium is the channel through which you send content (in this case sms)